LMD173/Student-Management-System/README.md

 ### 1.2 Run

 1. In the directory with the files, run `dotnet run` in your terminal.
 Alternatively, open an IDE/code editor and run the progrm.
-2. You'll be asked for login details; the program gives you 3 security attempts before stopping (for demo purposes, you can re-run the program).
+2. You'll be asked for login details; the program gives you 3 security attempts before stopping (for demo purposes, you can always re-run the program).
 There are 2 users pre-loaded in the database:

 | role  | email              | password           |
 | ----- | ------------------ | ------------------ |